-- 1. INITIAL CONTRIBUTIONS. - A) Each Member shall contribute capital or other services or "sweat equity" to the Company prior to or simultaneously with the execution of this Agreement in an amount to be determined and agreed upon by the Members.
-Class B capital contributions shall be subject to a capital call at such times as may be determined by the Manager(s). - B) No interest shall accrue on initial capital contributions. - 2.
-CLASSES OF OWNERSHIP: - A) There shall be two classes of Membership interests: Class A Units, and Class B Redeemable Units.
-Class A Units shall constitute 20% of the beneficial and voting interests of the Company, and Class B Units shall constitute 80% of the beneficial and voting interests of the Company. - B) The initial Class A shall own 5% of the beneficial and voting interests of the Company.
-Class A Members may be diluted below 5% each as to their beneficial and voting interests of the Company, when and if future capital calls are made or additional Membership units are issued to new or existing Members, without the unanimous consent of the Class A Members.
+1. INITIAL CONTRIBUTIONS.

+A) Each Member shall contribute capital or other services or "sweat equity" to the Company prior to or simultaneously with the execution of this Agreement in an amount to be determined and agreed upon by the Members.
+Class B capital contributions shall be subject to a capital call at such times as may be determined by the Manager(s).

+B) No interest shall accrue on initial capital contributions.

+2. CLASSES OF OWNERSHIP:

+A) There shall be two classes of Membership interests: Class A Units, and Class B Redeemable Units.
+Class A Units shall constitute 20% of the beneficial and voting interests of the Company, and Class B Units shall constitute 80% of the beneficial and voting interests of the Company.

+B) The initial Class A shall own 5% of the beneficial and voting interests of the Company.
+Class A Members shall not be diluted below 5% each as to their beneficial and voting interests of the Company, when and if future capital calls are made or additional Membership units are issued to new or existing Members, without the unanimous consent of the Class A Members.
+In the event the Agreement is amended or modified, the Class A beneficial ownership and voting interests shall not be modified without the unanimous consent of the Class A Members.

-- C) The initial Class B Members shall be Stephanie McNair and Mary Anne Gonzalez, who shall each hold 40% of the beneficial and voting interests of the Company.
+C) The initial Class B Member shall be David Reiner, who shall hold 80% of the beneficial and voting interests of the Company.
 If management decides that additional capital contributions are necessary for operating expenses or to meet other obligations, Class B Members shall be subject to capital calls.
 Such additional capital contributions shall not in any way increase percentage of Membership interest of the Class B Members above a total of 80% of the ownership interest.
-If there are more than 2 Class B Members the increased capital contributions shall proportionally adjust the Class B membership interests if some but not all Class B Members make the required capital contribution.
-In the event that the Class B Members shall fail to meet the capital call within 20 days, then the interests of the Class B Members may be redeemed and cancelled by the Company, who may sell some or all of these Membership Units to new or existing Members who shall contribute the capital required by the Company and who shall then execute this Agreement and agree to become bound thereby. - 3.
-THIRD PARTY BENEFICIARIES.
-Nothing in the foregoing sections is intended to benefit any creditor or third party to whom obligations are owed without the expressed written consent of the Company or any of its Members. - 4.
-CAPITAL ACCOUNTS.
+If there are more than 1 Class B Members the increased capital contributions shall proportionally adjust the Class B members ship interests if some but not all Class B Members make the required capital contribution.
+In the event that the Class B Members shall fail to meet the capital call within 20 days, then the interests of the Class B Members may be redeemed and cancelled by the Company, who may sell some or all of these Membership Units to new or existing Members who shall contribute the capital required by the Company and who shall then execute this Agreement and agree to become bound thereby.

+3. THIRD PARTY BENEFICIARIES.
+Nothing in the foregoing sections is intended to benefit any creditor or third party to whom obligations are owed without the expressed written consent of the Company or any of its Members.

+4. CAPITAL ACCOUNTS.
 A capital account shall be established by the Company for each Member.
-The capital account shall consist of: - A) The amount of the Member's Capital Contributions to the Company including the fair market value of any property so contributed to the Company or distributed by the Company to the Member. - B) Member's share of net profits or net losses and of any separate allocations of income, gain (including unrealized gain), loss or deduction in accordance with this Agreement.
+The capital account shall consist of:

+- A) The amount of the Member's Capital Contributions to the Company including the fair market value of any property so contributed to the Company or distributed by the Company to the Member. - B) Member's share of net profits or net losses and of any separate allocations of income, gain (including unrealized gain), loss or deduction in accordance with this Agreement.
 The maintenance of capital accounts shall at all times be in accordance with the requirements of state law.